However, there are a number of issues that require consideration before it is possible to determine whether a clause is valid and enforceable.

 Our team is equipped to provide you with the information required to successfully incorporate a Retention of Title clause into a B2B or B2C contract, as well as assist in enforcing its clauses to ensure your business is not at a financial loss.

-For more information on Retention of Title claims, call our team of expert business recovery solicitors today on 0333 323 5292.
-Alternatively, you can fill in our online form and we will get in touch with you.
+For more information on Retention of Title claims, call our team of expert dispute resolution solicitors today on 0333 323 5292.
+Alternatively, you can fill in the enquiry form and we will get in touch with you.

 Drafting a Retention of Title Clause

 A Retention of Title clause creates an important remedy for a supplier who has supplied items for which they have not yet received payment, allowing the supplier the right to recover the goods at any time whilst payment is outstanding.

 Importantly, if title to the goods does not pass to the buyer, the supplier cannot enforce its proprietary rights to the property in the event that the buyer enters an insolvency procedure.

 The clause will ordinarily be contained in the supplier’s trading terms and conditions, however, it is still necessary to show that these terms and conditions are valid, and have been incorporated into the supply contract.
 This involves considering the way in which the contract between the parties was formed and the terms that applied to that contract.

 Once the right of Retention Title has been established, the drafting of the clause needs to be considered.
 A common Retention of Title clause will be drafted to prevent legal ownership of goods from passing until “all monies” due to the supplier have been paid by the buyer.
 It is thus necessary to examine the supplier’s accounts to show whether there are any outstanding monies due from the buyer, which will prevent title from passing to the buyer.